-Kajeet works with schools and districts across the nation to provide safe, filtered, and affordable mobile broadband service that connects economically disadvantaged students to the online content required to complete homework and out-of-class assignments.
+Kajeet works with schools and districts across the nation to provide safe, filtered, and affordable mobile broadband service that connects students to the online content required to complete homework.

 Education Broadband is blazing fast, mobile connectivity used exclusively for education purposes.
 The service is designed to block inappropriate content and minimize non-educational activities that consume bandwidth, distract students from completing school work, and drive up costs for the entire system.

 We are driven to making this solution affordable so we can connect as many students as possible within limited school and district budgets.

 Founded in 2003 as the nation’s premiere mobile cell phone service for kids, Kajeet has been serving the K-12 education market since 2012.
-We partner with schools and districts across the nation to help them bridge the digital divide and provide online access to those students without Internet connectivity outside the classroom.
+We partner with schools and districts across the nation to help them power the K-12 mobile environment.

-More than 400 schools and districts across the nation have implemented the Kajeet solution, and that number continues to grow every week.
-Take a look at a few of the schools and districts that are successfully bridging the digital divide by clicking here.
+More than 650 schools and districts across the nation have implemented the Kajeet solution, and that number continues to grow every week.
+Take a look at a few of the schools and districts that are successfully powering their K-12 mobile environment by clicking here.

-The Kajeet SmartSpot is a portable, 4G LTE MiFi hotspot each student can take home to complete required assignments and homework.
+The Kajeet SmartSpot is a portable, 4G LTE hotspot each student can take home to complete required assignments and homework.
 It supports the latest, most advanced security and it is compatible with all industry-standard Wi-Fi capable devices across all operating systems.
 The SmartSpot has a long battery life, providing up to 10 hours of use on a single charge.
 Each Kajeet SmartSpot comes fully kitted and activated, with a custom, padded carrying case; charger; and instruction manual.